nestybox/sysbox/docs/user-guide/install-k8s.md

 ## Containerd Requirement

-Sysbox works best on K8s clusters with containerd v2.0 or later, as these support user-namespace isolated pods.
+Sysbox works best on K8s clusters with K8s v1.30+ and containerd v2.0+ or later, as these support user-namespace isolated pods.

 **NOTE**: containerd v2.0.1 to v2.0.4 have a bug that prevents K8s from